abelson-lab/scATOMIC/README.md

     ## /Library/Developer/CommandLineTools

-Install these by running the following in terminal:
+Install these by running the following in terminal if CommandlLineTools are not found:

 ``` bash
 xcode-select --install